Fentanyl - Intranasal

 - be Enrolled Nurses who have undertaken the S4R and S8 Medication competency.

-- have successfully completed the ‘Administration of Opioids by Emergency Department Nurses’ education package and be deemed competent by the Clinical Nurse Manager, Clinical Nurse Specialist or Staff Development Nurse.
+- Staff must have completed the PCH Emergency Department Stage 1 ED Intranasal Fentanyl – Nurse Administered eLearning Package and be deemed competent by the Clinical Nurse Manager, Clinical Nurse Specialist or Staff Development Nurse.

 |